Why Even Musical Acts Who Supported Trump Won’t Play The Inauguration

 Donald Trump has taken to Twitter to say that he didn’t want any of the people who have rejected him anyway.

-“The so-called ‘A’ list celebrities are all wanting tixs to the inauguration, but look what they did for Hillary, NOTHING.
+“The so-called “A” list celebrities are all wanting tixs to the inauguration, but look what they did for Hillary, NOTHING.
 I want the PEOPLE!”

 Gene Simmons reportedly ‘politely declined’ Trump’s inauguration.
 He can have Kid Rock, Ted Nugent, Hank Williams ???? https://t.co/cHJsnpVkcS